We are temporarily only able to ship Faber Shop orders to addresses in the UK.

-Upon the publication of her posthumous volume of poetry, Ariel, in the mid-1960s, Sylvia Plath became a household name.
-Readers may be surprised to learn that the draft of Ariel left behind by Sylvia Plath when she died in 1963 is different from the volume of poetry eventually published to worldwide acclaim.
+Upon the publication of her posthumous volume of poetry Ariel in 1965, Sylvia Plath became a household name.
+Readers may be surprised to learn that the draft of Ariel left behind by Plath when she died in 1963 is different from the volume of poetry eventually published to worldwide acclaim.

-This facsimile edition restores, for the first time, the selection and arrangement of the poems as Sylvia Plath left them at the point of her death.
-In addition to the facsimile pages of Sylvia Plath's manuscript, this edition also includes in facsimile the complete working drafts of the title poem 'Ariel', in order to offer a sense of Plath's creative process, as well as notes the author made for the BBC about some of the manuscript's poems.
+This facsimile edition restores, for the first time, the selection and arrangement of the poems Sylvia Plath left at the point of her death.
+In addition to the facsimile pages of Sylvia Plath’s manuscript, this edition also includes in facsimile the complete working drafts of the title poem ‘Ariel’ in order to offer a sense of Plath’s creative process, as well as notes the author made for the BBC about some of the manuscript’s poems, including ‘Daddy’ and ‘Lady Lazarus’